Operator: Horse Hill Developments Ltd; UK Oil and Gas plc (UKOG) has a controlling 85% interest

 Other local residents, and people involved in the campaigns against drilling at other nearby sites including Balcombe, Brockham and Leith Hill, have organised public meetings and leafleting drives to inform residents about the plans, and held demonstrations at the site.

-A protection camp monitors activity at the site and raises awareness of the drilling.
+For many years a protection camp monitored activity at the site and raised awareness of the activities there.

 The Horse Hill site is located near the epicentre of the swarm of earthquakes that started in April 2018, and are unprecedented in Surrey.

 There is controversy about whether the earthquakes are caused by the drilling.
 A workshop convened by the Oil and Gas Authority in October 2018 to investigate the cause of the earthquakes concluded there was no causal link between oil drilling and seismic events.
 However, this was not a unanimous conclusion – and it was only reached as the workshop disregarded the existence of the Horse Hill well site altogether, as they believed there was no activity there at the time of the first quake.
 This was later established to be false.

 An independent assessment by geologists at Edinburgh University reached the opposite conclusion.
 Their report, ‘Further Potential for Earthquakes from Oil Exploration in the Weald’, published in February 2019, said: “Our assessment supports the concern that Horse Hill oil exploration triggered the earthquakes.
 We infer that future oil exploration and production close to critically stressed faults in the Weald is likely to result in similar earthquake events.”